raiisoares/api-notes/README.md

 To start the application in the development environment, use the following command:
 - `npm run dev`

-After completing these steps, the application should be fully operational
+After completing these steps, the application should be fully operational.

+With the API running, you can access `http://localhost:3333/docs` to open the Swagger UI and view the routes documentation.

 ## Tools and Services for Development